5 Things You Need to Know About Nerve Blocks

 - To diagnose the source of pain.
 Fluoroscopic examination during the procedure reveals the medication’s travel pathway and its target, which identifies the nerve ending(s) responsible for causing pain.

-- To provide temporary relief for chronic pain (which will last for a couple of months).
-The combination of steroids used stays in the patient’s system for months once injected, and continues to alleviate pain.
+- To provide temporary relief for chronic pain , which can last up to a couple of months.
+Combined with steroids, it stays in the individual’s system for months once injected, and continues to alleviate pain.

 Tackling the fear of procedure

-The first injection involves injecting the contrast material into the patient to track the medication pathway.
+The first injection involves injecting the contrast material into the person to track the medication pathway.
 The second injection releases the drug itself in the nerve sheath, which provides instant relief.

 How to deal with post procedure soreness?

-Because the steroids in the medication take 3-5 days to take effect, many patients report soreness following the procedure.
-Doctors usually prescribe appropriate medication which can alleviate the increased pain sensation until the steroids take effect.
+If steroids are used, that medication take 3-5 days to take effect, many people report soreness following the procedure.
+Doctors may prescribe medication which can alleviate the increased pain sensation until the steroids take effect.

-Even though the average length of steroid response time is 3 days, the steroids may begin to act sooner in one patient’s body, and may not be effective in another patient until 5 days later.
-This incongruence has nothing to do with the procedure or the quality of drugs used but instead varies from patient to patient.
+Even though the average length of steroid response time is 3 days, the steroids may begin to act sooner in a person's body, and may not be effective in another individual's until 5 days later.
+This incongruence has nothing to do with the procedure or the quality of drugs used but instead varies from person to person.

 Medical history and informed injection frequency

-If the procedure is successful and alleviates pain, it may be repeated for the patient once the chronic pain starts re-emerging.
-The procedure is not too risky so it can be repeated many times in one’s lifetime, but experts agree not to perform the procedure more than three times in one year.
+If the procedure is successful and alleviates pain, it may be repeated for the individual, once the chronic pain starts re-emerging.
+The procedure is not too risky so it can be repeated many times in one’s lifetime, but experts agree not to perform the procedure, with steroids, more than three times in one year.